grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 There is one noticeable thing about the `MessageProcessing` class.
-It depends on both `DataDestination` and `ValidationRules` interfaces, but does not use them itself.
-The only thing it needs those interfaces is to supply them as parameters to the constructor.
-Thus, the class gets polluted by something that it does not need directly.
+It depends on both `DataDestination` and `ValidationRules` interfaces, but does not use them.
+The only thing it needs those interfaces for is to supply them as parameters to the constructor of a `Message`.
+As a number of `Message` constructor parameters grows, the `MessageProcessing` will have to change to take more parameters as well.
+Thus, the `MessageProcessing` class gets polluted by something that it does not directly need.

-We can remove these dependencies by introducing a factory.
-If we manage to move the creation of the `Message` to the factory, we will be need to pass `DataDestination` and `ValidationRules` to the factory only.
-The factory may look like this:
+We can remove these dependencies from `MessageProcessing` by introducing a factory that would take care of creating the messages in its stead.
+This way, we only need to pass `DataDestination` and `ValidationRules` to the factory, because `MessageProcessing` never needed them for any reason other than creating messages.
+This factory may look like this:

 {lang="csharp"}
 ~~~